Skip to content

 Root Configuration

-After the Init Container has executed the DatabaseMigrator, the ProAuth deployment starts.
-During the deployment of ProAuth by the Helm Package, a connection string is required, which has access to a previously created database.
+After the schema deployment job has completed successfully, the ProAuth deployment starts.
+During the deployment of ProAuth by the Helm package, a connection string is required which has access to the ProAuth database.

 If ProAuth starts for the first time on an empty database, the Root DataInitializer is executed in ProAuth.
 The Root DataInitializer sets up a minimal ProAuth configuration, which finally contains a Root ClientApp, with which ProAuth can be set up automated customer specific.